whylabs/whylogs/README.md

 ```
 ## Apache Spark integration

+Our integration is compatible with Apache Spark 2.x (3.0 support is to come).

 This example shows how we use WhyLogs to profile a dataset based on time and categorical information.
 The data is from the
 public dataset for [Fire Department Calls & Incident](https://databricks-prod-cloudfront.cloud.databricks.com/public/4027ec902e239c93eaaa8714f173bcfc/4338404698899132/4435723924568266/2419783655524824/latest.html).